MonoidMusician/blog/sources/comprehensive_errors.md

 In some sense, this is nicest monad to work in.
 It encodes local context – some form of read-only data that is kept around and accessible during all parts of the program, and nested computations can even receive modified context.
 Note that this isn't quite state: the local context cannot be changed for sequential computations like state would do, only nested ones.
 Context flows top-down through the computational tree instead of linearly through execution.

 The reason why it is the most well-behaved is that it is literally just an extra function argument being carried around.
-And since we are working in languages derived from lambda calculi, function arguments (i.e. variables) are freely accessible everywhere in scope anywhere, so implementing local context is trivial.
+And since we are working in languages derived from lambda calculi, function arguments ([i.e.]{t=} variables) are freely accessible everywhere in scope anywhere, so implementing local context is trivial.

 It is for this reason that the parallel counterpart of this monad is literally itself, as an applicative.
 There is no notion of sequencing effects versus running them independently if the only effect is accessing read-only data, which is oblivious to whether other reads have occurred.